trackIT-Systems/sonari/back/docs/user_guide/datasets.md

 To create a new dataset, click the **+Create** button.
 You'll be prompted to provide a name and a description for your dataset.
 Additionally, paste the full path of the folder containing the recordings you want to add.
-Whombat will scan the folder and automatically include all available audio files it can find.
+Sonari will scan the folder and automatically include all available audio files it can find.

 ??? info "Supported Audio Formats"

-    Currently, Whombat exclusively supports WAV files.
+    Currently, Sonari exclusively supports WAV files.
 However, we're actively exploring the possibility of adding support for FLAC files.

 !!! tip "Audio file preparation"